-The authorized agency official will take security with equity that exceeds 125 percent of the loan amount if it is not practical to separate the property.
-Notably, real estate is often not practical to separate because of extensive and costly processes at the local level.
+The authorized agency official will take security with equity that exceeds 125 percent of the --loan amount if it is not practical to separately secure the property.
+Notably, a legally defined tract of real estate is often not practical to split because of extensive and costly processes at the local level.
 Additionally, it is recognized that a blanket lien on all livestock may also result in a security margin exceeding 125 percent as it is typically not practical to separate within species of livestock in security instruments.
 Loan approval officials need to take steps to ensure the Agency is not taking more than 125 percent security when avoidable.
-Standard personal property lien statements providing a blanket lien on all chattels should be altered if necessary.
+Standard UCC-1 statements providing a blanket lien on all personal property should be altered if determined necessary by the Regional OGC.

 Example 1: FSA approves a loan to purchase cattle.
-FSA files a blanket Financing Statement (UCC-1) which includes all livestock.
-The applicant signs FSA-2028 (Security Agreement) which includes the description of cattle to be purchased.
-(Of course, FSA-2028 includes an after acquired clause.)
-As individual cattle would not be considered separate and identifiable, FSA will require a security interest in all cattle, even if the total value of cattle exceeds 125 percent of the loan amount.--
+FSA files a blanket UCC-1 that includes all livestock.
+The applicant signs FSA-2028 that includes the description of cattle to be purchased and any existing breeding cattle.
+Note that FSA-2028 includes an after acquired clause.
+Since individual cattle-- would not be considered separate and identifiable, FSA will require a security interest in all cattle, even if the total value of cattle exceeds 125 percent of the loan amount.